dask/dask/docs/source/resilience.rst

     causes a segmentation fault, then that bad function will repeatedly be called on other workers.
 This function will be marked as "bad" after it kills a fixed number of workers (defaults to three).
-3. Data scattered out to the workers is not kept in the scheduler (it is often quite large) and so the loss of this data is irreparable.
+3. Data sent out directly to the workers via a call to ``scatter()`` (instead of being created from a Dask task graph via other Dask functions) is not kept in the scheduler, as it is often quite large, and so the loss of this data is irreparable.
 You may wish to call ``Client.replicate`` on the data with a suitable replication factor to ensure that it remains long-lived or else back the data off of some resilient store, like a file system.

 Hardware Failures